The Best Non Comedogenic Foundation: Top Choices

 What would a makeup review post be without L'Oreal?
 Incomplete!
 They're not everyone's favorite, but they've been around forever (the company was formed in 1909, more than 100 years ago!) and they've got a LOT of brand loyalty.
 There are plenty of people who will only use L'Oreal products, and so it's nice that they offer a non comedogenic foundation, because most cosmetics companies don't have L'Oreal's deep pocketbooks when it comes to developing new products.

 So, how does this product perform?
-Pretty well!
+In our experience, pretty well!
 L'Oreal Paris True Match Super-Blendable Compact Makeup is oil-free, blends easily and effectively, and it's available in plenty of shades (18 of them, in fact) so you can find exactly what works for you.
 For some people, that's torture, and for others, that makes for a wonderful, wonderful project.

 As far as drugstore options go, this is a superstar.
 It's not high-end, but it offers excellent coverage and feels pleasant---pretty much all you can ask for.
 And---if you're pining for a liquid foundation but can't use it because you're prone to acne, this may be a good substitute.